-From September 2018, Key Stage 4 will expand to four classes and will be based at the Ellen Tinkham School Wayside Crescent Site.
+In September 2018, Key Stage 4 expanded to four classes and is now based at the Ellen Tinkham School site at Wayside Crescent.

 Key Stage 4 has a Person-Centred Functional Curriculum that supports students to utilise the skills they have acquired as they’ve progressed through the school.
 They can then apply them in practical, real life situations.